lem1123/Pewlett-Hackard-Analysis/README.md

 * Results Based on Retirement and Retiring Titles

 Based on the queries described above, our findings indicate that there are only seven types of positions in this case which would need to be filled.
-However, that is a small number when compared to the 72,458 titles which would need to be filled as a result of the pending "Silver Tsunami".
+However, that is a small number of specific roles when compared to the 72,458 titles currently held which would need to be filled as a result of the pending "Silver Tsunami".
 The titles of Senior Engineer and Senior Staff have the most employees retiring with 25,916 and 24,926 while there are only two employees that hold the title of Manager who are retiring.

 * Results Based on Unique Titles